Pandabear1125/3308Project-12-6/readme.md

 Jackson Stepka, Paul Tracy, Mathias Labuszewski

 ## Project Description
-We want to create a chess-playing website with multiple parts: a daily chess puzzle, playing against chess AIs, playing against another user.
+We want to create a chess-playing website where users: can play against another person, can player against a chess AI, and customize their profile page.

 ## Vision Statement:
 “Bringing creativity and style to chess”